-Residential, Open Space, Agriculture, and Conservation Areas
+Residential, Open Space, Agriculture, and Conservation Area

-This area of Pelham currently has low and moderate density residential development, conserved lands, forest lands, the remaining farm land, water bodies, and recreation resources.
+This area of Pelham currently has low and moderate density residential development, conserved lands, forestlands, the remaining farmland, water bodies, and recreation resources.
 Its natural areas provide many benefits including habitat, recreation, stormwater filtration, air quality, food production, and groundwater protection.
 Looking to the future, this area of town should maintain its more rural character by continuing to balance residential development and open space protection, while limiting incompatible land use activities.
 Priorities include:

-- The protection of natural resources and ecosystem services as development continues. - The preservation of surface and subsurface water quality and quantity with an emphasis on the protection of Pelham's aquifers. - The development of additional recreation trails on conserved lands and open space parcels, as appropriate, and develop connections from recreation areas to residential neighborhoods.
-These trails support the health, wellness, and quality of life for Pelham residents, community members, and future generations. - Encourage agricultural uses to ensure the remaining farmland in town is retained and can be actively used for farming operations. - Renewable energy systems at varying scales should be encouraged by regulatory and non-regulatory initiatives.
+- The protection of natural resources and ecosystem services as development continues. - The preservation of surface and subsurface water quality and quantity with an emphasis on the protection of Pelham's aquifers. - The development of additional recreation trails on conserved lands and open space parcels, as appropriate, and developing connections from recreation areas to residential neighborhoods.
+These trails support the health, wellness, and quality of life for Pelham residents, community members, and future generations. - Agricultural uses should be encouraged to ensure the remaining farmland in town is retained and can be actively used for farming operations. - Renewable energy systems at varying scales should be encouraged by regulatory and non-regulatory initiatives.

-Ecosystem services are generated by our forests, farms, wetlands. and other natural resources.
-These services include the ecological, recreational, and cultural value they provide our community.
+are generated by our forests, farms, wetlands, and other natural resources.
+These services include the ecological, recreational, and cultural value they provide our community and to other species.
 Ecosystem services are the benefits we obtain from nature - including clean air and water, carbon storage, flood control, food production, pollination, recreation, contemplative space, and many others.